Teraspark/Pal2EA/Current version/pal2EA readme.txt

 		palnum
-			if FE8, use 0x0-0x6 for the 7 palettes a character can have if FE6/FE7, use 0x0 for the unpromoted palette and 0x1 for the promoted palette
+			if FE8, use 0x0-0x6 for the 7 palettes a character can have if FE6/FE7, use U for the unpromoted palette and P for the promoted palette

 	[nc]
 		skip autofilll and compression